goodloop/autoware_auto_mirror/docs/contributors_guide/integration-testing-proposal.md

 ## New code

+New nodes should come with unit tests and at least two integration tests:

+1. A smoke test ensures that the node can be
+    1. launched with its default configuration and doesn't crash
+    1. shut down through a `SIGINT` signal with the corresponding process return code.
-New nodes should come with unit tests and with at least a simple integration test to ensure a node consumes/produces the desired output in line with the high-level documentation of its design document.
+1. An interface test ensures that a node consumes/produces the desired output in line with the high-level documentation of its design document.

 ## ODD development

 As one ore more nodes become part of the ODD system, the system architects should propose reasonable subsystems that need to be tested in subsytem tests.